12StarsMedia/candidio-api-documentation/source/includes/api/_revisions.md

 Relationship | Description
 ------------ | -----------
-owner | User who created a revision. production | Productions a revision belongs to. workspace | Workspace a revision belongs to. assets | Assets that belong to a revision.
+created_by | User who created a revision. production | Productions a revision belongs to. workspace | Workspace a revision belongs to. assets | Assets that belong to a revision.